...

 Book a Consultation:

-About PANS/PANDAS Therapy
+PANS/PANDAS Therapy at Kiddo Psychiatry

-We work closely with your childโ€™s pediatrician or primary care provider to ensure coordinated care.
-However, we do not prescribe antibiotics, steroids or IVIG, as these treatments fall outside the scope of our psychiatric practice.
+We work closely with your child’s pediatrician or primary care provider to ensure coordinated psychiatric care.
+While we do not prescribe antibiotics, steroids, or IVIG, our role is to address the emotional and behavioral impact of symptoms through specialized psychiatric treatment and therapeutic support.

 Frequently Asked Questions